ASULandon17/GymorandaSER316/Deliverable2.md

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+	I do believe I worked consistently and put in enough work into the project.
+I worked either every day or every other day on a piece of functionality that was large and complicated for me.
+I think what I accomplished this sprint was a significant piece of functionality and it may make our next sprint easier by serving as a blueprint of a possible way to implement the pages' UI and cross-functionality between classes.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)